JoeyStanley/real/resources.md

 * [*Tidymodels*](https://www.tidyverse.org/articles/2018/08/tidymodels-0-0-1/) is like the Tidyverse suite of packages, but it's meant for better handling of many statistical models.
 Also see it's [GitHub](https://github.com/tidymodels/tidymodels) page.

+* *[Modern R with the Tidyverse](https://b-rodrigues.github.io/modern_R/)* by Bruno Rodriguez is a work in progress, but it's another free eBook that shows R and the Tidyverse.

 ### Data Visualization

 * *[ggplot2](http://www.springer.com/us/book/9783319242750)* by Hadley Wickham is a comprehensive resource for learning all the ins and outs of ggplot2.